metaplex-foundation/js/README.md

 }
 ```

-The implementation of these method depends on the concrete identity driver being used.
+The implementation of these methods depends on the concrete identity driver being used.
 For instance, in the CLI, these methods will directly use a key pair whereas, in the browser, they will delegate to a wallet adapter.

 Let’s have a quick look at the concrete identity drivers available to us.